sbordeyne/xdgconfig/readme.md

 - Serializing to many common formats, including JSON, XML, TOML, YAML, and INI
 - `dict`-like interface
 - Autosaving on mutation of the `Config` object.
+- Accessing the config using dot notation (`config.key` for instance)
+  - Limitations : Don't use keys with a leading double underscore (dunder)

 ## Usage